-The lab seeks collaboration opportunities to develop training to improve safety, health and wellness in occupational populations, and to study nervous system function and dysfunction using neurobehavioral and psychological test methods.
+The lab seeks collaboration opportunities to develop training to improve safety, health and well-being in occupational populations, and to study nervous system function and dysfunction using neurobehavioral and psychological test methods.
 Major areas of specialization are described below.
-Current international collaborations are ongoing in Saudi Arabia, Lebanon, Egypt, Brazil.
-Prior international collaborations involving the World Health Organization Neurobehavioral Core Test Battery for which Dr. Anger led the 10-country cross-cultural study of the NCTB in 2300 unexposed controls administered in 9 different languages, including the People's Republic of China, Nicaragua, Hungary, Poland, Austria, France, Italy, Canada and the US.
+Current international collaborations are ongoing in Saudi Arabia, Lebanon, Egypt.

 Development, implementation and validation of neurobehavioral testing and behaviorally-based training methods is a major theme of the laboratory.
 The laboratory has developed the BARS and HSS test systems described above and more completely at http://www.nweta.com.
 The BARS testing system may be employed through collaborations with senior members of the laboratory or through contractual arrangements for outright purchase or per-person use.
 The laboratory provides data reports on a per-person basis for clinical applications.

 Dr. Anger chaired the committee that recommended the ATSDR Adult Environmental Neurobehavioral Test Battery (AENTB), developed the AENTB Test Manual (Amler, Anger, Sizemore, 1995; available from Oregon Institute of Occupational Health Sciences), and has trained AENTB Examiners for several ATSDR field evaluations.
 He also led the development of the Operational Guide and coordinated the 10-country cross-cultural assessment (Anger et al., 1993) of the World Health Organization-recommended Neurobehavioral Core Test Battery (NCTB).
-The NCTB and AENTB are the two consensus neurobehavioral test batteries to study neurotoxic disorders and the lab provides periodic training courses for these batteries at international meetings or individually as requested.
+The NCTB and AENTB are the two consensus neurobehavioral test batteries to study neurotoxic disorders.

 Employment Opportunities in the Laboratory